dhatim/dropwizard-jwt-cookie-authentication/README.md

 ## JWT Signing Key

 By default, the signing key is randomly generated on application startup.
-It means that users will have to re-authenticate after each reboot.
+It means that users will have to re-authenticate after each server reboot.

 To avoid this, you can specify a `secretSeed` in the configuration.
 This seed will be used to generate the signing key, which will therefore be the same at each application startup.